ssha-org/ssha_web/content/conference.md

 ### **Complete and Final Conference Program**

-The Complete and final program for the 2023 SSHA Conference is now available at:
+The complete and final program for the 2023 SSHA Conference is now available at:
 [SSHA_2023_Program_PDF.pdf](https://ssha.org/files/SSHA_2023_Program_PDF.pdf).

 You can also browse the final program by Day/Time, Network, and/or Participant at [https://ssha2023.ssha.org](https://ssha2023.ssha.org) (**please see "Navigating the Website" section**).